Generic name: dantrolene sodium

 Dantrolene Injection Dosage and Administration

-The recommended prophylactic dose of dantrolene sodium for injection is 2.5 mg/kg, starting approximately 1.25 hours before anticipated anesthesia and infused over approximately 1 hour.
+The recommended prophylactic dose of Dantrolene Sodium for Injection is 2.5 mg/kg, starting approximately 1-1/4 hours before anticipated anesthesia and infused over approximately 1 hour.
 This dose should prevent or attenuate the development of clinical and laboratory signs of malignant hyperthermia provided that the usual precautions, such as avoidance of established malignant hyperthermia triggering agents, are followed.

-Additional dantrolene sodium for injection may be indicated during anesthesia and surgery because of the appearance of early clinical and/or blood gas signs of malignant hyperthermia or because of prolonged surgery (see also CLINCAL PHARMACOLOGY, WARNINGS, and PRECAUTIONS).
+Additional Dantrolene Sodium for Injection may be indicated during anesthesia and surgery because of the appearance of early clinical and/or blood gas signs of malignant hyperthermia or because of prolonged surgery (see also CLINICAL PHARMACOLOGY, WARNINGS, and PRECAUTIONS).
 Additional doses must be individualized.

 Post Crisis Follow-Up

-Dantrolene sodium capsules, 4 to 8 mg/kg/day, in four divided doses should be administered for 1 to 3 days following a malignant hyperthermia crisis to prevent recurrence of the manifestations of malignant hyperthermia.
+Dantrolene Sodium Capsules, 4 to 8 mg/kg/day, in four divided doses should be administered 1 to 3 days following a malignant hyperthermia crisis to prevent recurrence of the manifestations of malignant hyperthermia.

-Each vial of dantrolene sodium for injection should be reconstituted by adding 60 mL of sterile water for injection USP (without a bacteriostatic agent), and the vial shaken until the solution is clear.
-5% Dextrose Injection USP, 0.9% Sodium Chloride Injection USP, and other acidic solutions are not compatible with dantrolene sodium for injection and should not be used.
+Each vial of Dantrolene Sodium for Injection should be reconstituted by adding 60 mL of sterile water for injection USP (without a bacteriostatic agent), and the vial shaken until the solution is clear.
+5% Dextrose Injection USP, 0.9% Sodium Chloride Injection USP, and other acidic solutions are not compatible with Dantrolene Sodium for Injection and should not be used.
 The contents of the vial must be protected from direct light and used within 6 hours after reconstitution.
-Store reconstituted solution at 20-25° C (68-77° F) [see USP Controlled Room Temperature] protected from direct light.
+Store reconstituted solutions at controlled room temperature (59°F to 86°F or 15°C to 30°C).

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration.